henrybuilt/react-sticky-table/README.md

 ## Features

-- 0 dependencies, pure css, highly performant.
+- 0 dependencies, no css import necessary, highly performant.
 - 0 or 1 fixed column & header
 - Responsive table dimensions (wrap it in any size container and it will fill that container)
 - Dynamic row height & column width (no need to specify width and height in pixels)